Navigation

 18324 E. Nunneley Road, Gilbert

 Caldwell County BBQ is to the far East Valley what Eric’s Family BBQ is to the West.
-Line up at the counter and order links, turkey and thick slices of brisket by the pound before picking your sides and finding a spot inside or on the patio to sit and chow down.
+Line up at the counter and order links, turkey and thick slices of brisket by the pound at the Gilbert and Queen Creek eateries.
 Three sauce options grace each table and add a sweet, spicy tang to the meat.
 The aromatic flavor of black pepper permeates the brisket and turkey, both of which sport thick crusts of the stuff.
-Outside the restaurant, giant black smokers with names such as Mr. Big and Little Boy keep the aromas coming and the kitchen stocked.
+Outside, giant black smokers with names such as Mr. Big and Little Boy keep the aromas coming and the kitchens stocked.

 click to enlarge